-Traveling through 20 countries, not paying rent anywhere, and never in one place for more than a couple of months at most – being nomadic is an exciting life of true freedom.
+Traveling through over 25 countries, not paying rent anywhere, and never in one place for more than a couple of months at most – being nomadic is an exciting life of true freedom.
 Although it isn’t always easy, it makes me feel alive every day.

 I know a lot of you may be reading this and thinking why the hell would you willingly choose to be homeless?
 Don’t you miss being surrounded by mountains of your own stuff?
 Having your own bed/routines/a constant friend group etc?

 Well, not really.
 Not enough to stop anyway.

 I understand that living a nomadic lifestyle isn’t for everyone.
 Hell, it’s not for most people.
 But this life is for me, for now at least.
 I don’t want to stop living this nomadic life any time soon, at least not completely.
 Being a Digital Nomad really suits me.

 But in saying that, there are aspects of everyday life that I do miss, and I relish when I get to dip into that life again for a week, two weeks, a couple of months at a time.
 Normalcy is a novelty to me now, and in that context I really quite enjoy it.